-Bring the Master Control Panel to the front by clicking on it, by using the Ctrl-M/# -M keyboard shortcut or by selecting 'Master Control' from the File menu.
-2. Select 'Create Archive' from the Operations menu.
+- Bring the Master Control Panel to the front by clicking on it, by using the Ctrl-M/#-M keyboard shortcut or by selecting 'Master Control' from the File menu. - 2.
+Select 'Create Archive' from the Operations menu (Windows and Linux) or from the + menu (Mac OS X).
 The 'Create Archive' window opens, where you can give the new Archive a name-

-When you click the [Save] button, the new Archive will appear towards the top of the Personal Desktop
+When you click the [Save] button, the new Archive will appear towards the top of the Personal Desktop list of Attachments, so you can work with it in the manner described in the 'Attachments' section above on page 204.